bvm/bvm/README.md

    ```
 2. Support for file paths everywhere in addition to urls.
 3. `gvm use <url>` - To use a specific version of a binary globally via a url.
+4. Something similar to `npm run <script-name>`?
+Or is that out of scope?
-4. Ability to specify pre & post install commands in the configuration file.
+5. Ability to specify pre & post install commands in the configuration file (ties into #4 maybe... might be better to make it separate though)
-5. Something similar to `npm run <script-name>`.
 6. Ability to purge any binaries that haven't been run for X days.
 7. Some way for binaries to specify all their version numbers and the ability to get their latest.
 I'm thinking each binary manifest file may have a url to a global manifest file where all that data is stored.
 8. `gvm uninstall <binary name> <version>` or `gvm uninstall <url>`
-9. Ability to run some setup commands after extracting binary zip file.
-10. Checksums on paths to ensure downstream binaries stay constant.
+9. Checksums on paths to ensure downstream binaries stay constant.
-11. `gvm list` - Lists the installed binaries.
+10. `gvm list` - Lists the installed binaries.
-12. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
+11. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
-13. Support downstream binary dependencies.
+12. Support downstream binary dependencies.
-14. List installed versions when `gvm use` can't find the version.
-15. Ability to run a specific version of a binary when using `gvm resolve`
+13. Ability to run a specific version of a binary when using `gvm resolve`
-16. Ability to create aliases (ex. `deno2`)
+14. Ability to create aliases (ex. `deno2`)

 ## Goals